algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ##### Game window

 The game will take place in a maze similar to the example displayed below.
-Of course, the maze shape, size or layout might might be changed to this one.
+Of course, the maze shape, size, or layout might be changed to this one.
+It will be displayed in the command line window of DOSBox emulator.
+This window will be displayed in full screen.

 ![pac-maze](../pictures/Pac-Maze.png)

 ##### Sprites

-Here are the different sprites that will be used to create the game
+Here are the different sprites that will be used to create the game:

 |Name|Dimensions|Pictures|
 | --- | --- | --- |